03. A Mysterious Old Man in San Francisco

 "If people find out what I'm going to do, they'll call me crazy.
 But you've crossed the Pacific alone—you'll understand."

 The cabin of his large sailboat, moored at a floating pier, is perfectly equipped: a hot water shower, a kitchen with a three-burner stove, and the latest electronic navigation system.
-Next to the bookshelf is a high-powered Japanese radio, one not sold in Japan.
+Next to the bookshelf is a high-powered Japanese radio, a model not sold in Japan.
 Nearly a hundred used pens and pencils are neatly aligned on the chart table—something unusual.

 John looks up sharply from his desk and asks,